 The Woodruff Drawings were attached to and are part of the 1986 MPD Approval.
-The Woodruff Drawings were merely a study to determine volumetrics and UEs.
+The Woodruff Drawings do not vest the right to build the development shown on the Woodruff Drawings, but merely reflect one concept of what could be built under the 1986 MPD Approval.